oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/create-project/create-project.md

 ## Task 4: Configure FTP Adapter in the Imported Integrations

-1. Download the [Lab Artifacts](https://objectstorage.us-phoenix-1.oraclecloud.com/p/pPTpr7j-uEqeREEidVSaOBtI8m8hafxYqXJpUiX9QmyUJ_3wYFwx_2yXc9JNhxGj/n/oicpm/b/oiclivelabs/o/oic3/core-competency/agentic-ai/lab_artifacts.zip file and unzip if not already done
+1. [Download](https://objectstorage.us-phoenix-1.oraclecloud.com/p/pPTpr7j-uEqeREEidVSaOBtI8m8hafxYqXJpUiX9QmyUJ_3wYFwx_2yXc9JNhxGj/n/oicpm/b/oiclivelabs/o/oic3/core-competency/agentic-ai/lab_artifacts.zip) file and unzip if not already done

 2. Using an FTP Client of your choice, connect to FTP Server with the information from [File Server Setup](?lab=setup)